ZKAT8IT/zTools/README.md

     - Events
         - Timer - Repeat Actions at set intervals.
     - Connectors
-        - Get Slider Value - Obtain the value of a slider andd store it.
+        - Get Slider Value - Obtain the value of a slider and store it.
     - States
         - opResults - States used to store Operation results.
         - strResults - States used to store String results.